Categories

 • Some would prefer to only use reusable cutlery and plates for meals and room service rather than disposable items (27%).

-While things like reducing water usage or cutting down in single-use items are relatively quick things to implement, other measures require more time and investment to achieve.
+While things like reducing water usage or cutting down on single-use items are relatively quick things to implement, other measures require more time and investment to achieve.
 In the short term, hotels can focus on simpler changes, but a longer-term sustainability plan would be needed for more complex changes.

 Benefits of sustainable travel